seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 My mirth it much displeased, but pleased my woe.

 **DUKE VINCENTIO**
-’Tis good; though music oft hath such a charm
+'Tis good; though music oft hath such a charm
 To make bad good, and good provoke to harm.
 I pray, you, tell me, hath any body inquired
 for me here to-day? much upon this time have